claimvantage/sfdx-jenkins-shared-library/README.md

   Zipping static resource files can be a way to avoid this but this removes history tracking in source control and if the zip exceeds the size limit the deployment will still error.
 A better way around this is to make SFDX use a REST API instead.
 It is worth noting that the REST API logs you out of an org more frequently: as such it may be better to use REST as the default in Jenkins builds (of large sizes) but only use REST as the initial deployment API for scratch/ customer orgs and use SOAP from then out for it’s convenience.

-  This is good point to insert extra content into the source tree, but that content has to apply to all org configurations as a common copy of the source tree is used.

 * _beforeTestStage_